RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/configuration/waveform.md

 format: A name with no spaces or periods (for example, `THE_WAVEFORM`)
 description: Specifies an instance-specific name for the waveform.

-parameter: `SDRROOT`
-required: No
-default value: `$SDRROOT`
-format: Standard shell path environment variable
-description: The absolute path to use as the `SDRROOT` for this waveform.

 parameter: `OSSIEHOME`
 required: No
 default: `$OSSIEHOME`